lukso-network/lsp-bridge-HypLSP7/README.md

 **on LUKSO chain**

+> _Step 1 to 3 needs to be confirmed_

-1. User transfer LSP7 token to HypERC20 contract and the token is burn.
+1. User transfer LSP7 token to HypLSP7 contract and the tokens are burnt.
-2. HypERC20 contract call Mailbox to pass the message.
+2. HypLSP7 contract calls `Mailbox` to pass the message.
-3. Mailbox call Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
+3. `Mailbox` calls Default Hook (created by Hyperlane) and Hashi Hook (created by CCIA team).
 4. Hashi Hook dispatch the token relaying message from Yaho contracts.

 **Off chain**

-4. Off chain process remains the same as before, except there is no Light Client support for Hashi from LUKSO → Ethereum.
+4. Off chain process remains the same as before, _except there is no Light Client support for Hashi from LUKSO → Ethereum_.

 **on Ethereum chain**

-5. When `Mailbox.process()` is called, it will check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
-If so, it will unlock ERC20 token to the receiver.
+5. When `Mailbox.process()` is called:
+   5.1. it will check with Multisig ISM (includes Hashi ISM), whether the message is signed by validators & verified by Hashi ISM.
+   5.2.
+If so, it will unlock ERC20 token to the receiver on the Ethereum chain.